Webhose/webzio-python/README.md

 The first parameter the query() function accepts is the API endpoint string.
 Available endpoints:
 * filterWebData - access to the news/blogs/forums/reviews API
-* productDataAPI - access to data about eCommerce products/services
+* productSearch - access to data about eCommerce products/services
 * darkWebAPI - access to the dark web (coming soon)

 Now you can make a request and inspect the results: